Table of contents

 4.Measure Tool Box Shocks Diameter(d/D):

-Record your strut diameter as Rod Diameter/Canister Diameter.
-For example, if the rod diameter is 8mm and the tube diameter is 18mm, the strut diameter should be noted as 8/18.
+• Record your gas strut diameter as Rod Diameter/Canister Diameter.
+For example, if the rod diameter is 8mm and the tube diameter is 18mm, the strut diameter should be noted as 8/18 (For more information, please go to the expert page).

 5.Newton Meters or Force